Shashank-Shyam-Sunder/persona-prd-hackathon-hyperskill-july-2025/persona-prd/README.md

 After that, we converted the console application to API.
 Next step, we planned to link FE with BE API, but we did not have enough time to complete.
+Please read integrate-frontend README that explains the flow.